 Health care ethics and law is a broad field of study, which covers a range of interesting and challenging topics.
 The range of ethical and legal issues in healthcare is ever expanding, fuelled by both technological and social change.
 The role of the media in raising public awareness about the provision and development of health care means that now, more than ever, doctors have to be able to think through the ethical aspects of their practice, and communicate it effectively.
 Ethics and law on the medical undergraduate curriculum covers the basic principles and issues that all professionals have to be minimally aware of in order to practice.
 If you enjoyed that part of the curriculum but want to explore issues in greater depth, this is the course for you!

-You will have the opportunity to undertake your own independent research project, using either traditional ethics and law research methods or incorporating the collection and analysis of empirical data.
+You will have the opportunity to undertake your own independent research project, using either traditional library-based ethics and law research methods or incorporating the collection and analysis of empirical data.

 Why study this course

 This course will equip you to critically analyse practical ethical and legal dilemmas in healthcare and academic ethical and legal work.
 It will also give you the skills to carry out your own independent research on ethical and legal issues in medicine.
 We offer the opportunity to develop transferable qualitative research skills, culminating in an ‘empirical bioethics’ dissertation project.